dvdgeroconnell/pands-project/README.md

 ### petal.py
 This file contains 2 Python functions to create histograms of a) the petal length and b) the petal width by species.
 They are then written to files.
 The name are displayed to the user.
 ### sepal.py
-This file contains 2 Python functions to create histograms of a) the petal length and b) the petal width by species.
+This file contains 2 Python functions to create histograms of a) the sepal length and b) the sepal width by species.
 They are then written to files.
 The names are displayed to the user.
 ### scatter_all.py
 This file contains a Python function to draw the pairwise scatter plots for the Iris data set variables, colour-coded by species.
 The scatter plots are drawn as a single figure using both Matplotlib and Seaborn for comparison.
-They are written to files and the names are displayed to the user.
+They are written to files and the names of the files are displayed to the user.
 ### write_correlation.py
 This file contains a Python function to calculate the correlation coefficients and draw the heatmaps for the Iris data set, both overall and by species.
 The heatmaps are drawn as a single figure and saved to a file.
-The name is displayed to the user.
+The name of the file is displayed to the user.
 ### bestfit_all.py
 A Python function to draw the pairwise scatter plots for the Iris data set variables colour-coded by species.
 Best fit lines are then calculated using NumPy's ployfit method [c7] and superimposed on the scatter plots.
 The plots are drawn as a single figure.
 Seaborn is then used to create similar scatter plots with best fit lines by species for comparison.
 Both versions are saved to files and the names are displayed to the user.

 ## Running the Program
-Clone the GitHub repository using the link in the **Purpose of this Repository** section above [Purpose of this Repository](#Purpose-of-this-Repository).
+Clone the GitHub repository using the link in the [Purpose of this Repository](#Purpose-of-this-Repository) section.
 Execute the program by typing *"python analysis.py"*.
 This results in the menu being presented.
 The menu options and their outputs are described in the [Program Outputs](#Program-Outputs) section.

 # Analysis
 <a name="Analysis"></a>